jonaprg/UniCar/README.md

 4. Set up Firebase:

   - Create a new Firebase project at https://console.firebase.google.com.
-  - Generate your Firebase configuration object.
+  - Generate your Firebase configuration object with Firebase Storage and Authentifcation enable.
   - Add the Firebase configuration to your project's .env file:
   ```
 {